···

 Never Starting

 You need the right conditions.
 Enough time.
 Enough energy.
 The right mood.
-But those conditions never line up, and the project stays imagined instead of real.
+But those conditions never align, and the project stays imagined instead of real.
 It's not that you don't care — it's that you care so much that starting imperfectly feels impossible.
-So nothing begins.

 Everything Takes Forever

-A simple task takes three times as long because you can't let any detail be less than ideal.
+A simple task takes three times as long because no detail can be less than ideal.
 You rewrite the same paragraph five times.
 You redo work that was already fine.
-The perfectionism turns a one-hour task into a full-day event — and the exhaustion builds.
+The perfectionism turns a one-hour task into a full-day event.

 A Graveyard of Drafts

 Half-finished projects.
 Unsent emails.
 Ideas that never left your head.
-The draft folder grows while the finished pile stays empty.
-Every one of those drafts felt almost ready — just one more pass, one more revision.
+Every one felt almost ready — just one more pass, one more revision.
 But "almost" is where they live permanently.

 The longer you wait, the more pressure builds, and the more perfect it needs to be to justify the delay.
-The delay creates the standard that creates more delay.
-It's a trap — and waiting for perfect guarantees that nothing ever ships.
+Waiting for perfect guarantees that nothing ever ships — the delay creates the standard that creates more delay.

 Why Perfectionism Protects